tmux-python/tmuxp/doc/internals.rst

     Pane index refers to the order of a pane on the screen.

-    Window index refers to the # of the pane in the session.
+    Window index refers to the # of the window in the session.

 To assert pane, window and session data, tmuxp will use :meth:`Server.list_sessions()`, :meth:`Session.list_windows()`,